jbw/DankVaporwave/README.md

 Install from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=JBW.dankvaporwave-vscode) or search 'DankVaporwave' in Extensions.

+### Debugging

+Command + Shift + P to get the command explorer.
+In there type, “Developer: Inspect Editor Tokens & Scopes”

 ## [Visual Studio](./vs/)

 Install from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=JBW.DankVaporwave) or search 'DankVaporwave' in your IDE.